AstraZeneca/jazzy/docs/cookbook.rst

 Feedback and Contributions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you want to include new examples or review the existing ones, please refer to the `Contributor Guide`_. or submit a request to eike.caldeweyher@astrazeneca.com or gianmarco.ghiandoni@astrazeneca.com.
+If you want to include new examples or review the existing ones, please refer to the `Contributor Guide`_ or submit a request to eike.caldeweyher@astrazeneca.com or gianmarco.ghiandoni@astrazeneca.com.

 Examples
 --------